-We conducted this analysis in the form of a binary classification study - using multiple (N=11) simulations of model performance on an individual trial as a predictor for human performance.
-Perfect correlation between human and model predictions would equivalent to perfect binary classification of human errors/non-errors using model predictions.
-As illustrated in Figure 3, our model outperforms a static spatial tracking model on two comprehensive criteria of classification performance: F-measure and area under the ROC curve.
+We conducted this analysis in the form of a binary classification study-using multiple (N = 11) simulations of model performance on an individual trial as a predictor for human performance.
+Perfect correlation between human and model predictions would be equivalent to perfect binary classification of human errors/non-errors using model predictions.
+As illustrated in Fig. 3a-b, our model outperforms a static spatial tracking model on two comprehensive criteria of classification performance: F-measure and area under the ROC curve.
 We obtained the ROC for our analysis by varying the threshold count of number of times the model got a trial correct (out of N) for us to label it positive between 1 and 11.
 The F-score reported is from the middle of the ROC, corresponding to a threshold count of 6.

-In a separate experiment, we asked 22 students to perform the MOT task on 150 pre-set trials, with object velocity set at the average of our earlier sample.
-We then used classification with 20-fold cross-validation to calculate how well the
+In a separate experiment, we asked 22 students to perform the MOT task on 150 preset trials, with object velocity set at the average of our earlier sample.
+We then used classification with 20-fold cross-validation to calculate how well the performance of half the subjects on a trial predicted that of the other half, thereby obtaining a theoretical upper bound on classification performance (illustrated at the top of Fig. 3a).
+This upper bound places the extent of improvement in within-trial prediction performance engendered by our model in proper perspective-our model is clearly a considerable improvement over the static case, reducing nearly half the distance to the performance upper bound in terms of error classification performance.